-Seen in the back of this historic image, and in the image taken today, is a mantle clock that belonged to Adelicia Acklen.
+Seen in the back of this historic image, and in the image taken today, is a mantle clock Mrs. Sarah Polk gave to Adelicia Acklen.
 Mrs. Acklen and Mrs. Polk, the widow of President James K. Polk, were good friends.
 The Polks had settled in downtown Nashville, not far from Adelicia's home on Cherry Street, after leaving the White House.
 This French made clock features Romeo and Juliet and is identified by the name J.K.
 Polk etched on the front of the clock case.

 The mantle upon which the clock sits today is different than the one documented in the historic image.
 The mantle currently installed in this room was originally located in the formal dining room.
 When that room was converted into dorms rooms for students in the early years of Belmont as a school, the dining room mantle was placed in the front hall and the front hall mantle was removed.

-From 2016 to 2017 the Belmont Mansion Association, with support from the University, undertook restoration work to stabilize the structural components of this cantilevered staircase began 2016 and concluded in 2017 at which time work to restore the historic finishes on the woodwork and walls of this space began.
+From 2016 to 2017 the Belmont Mansion Association, with support from the University, undertook restoration work to stabilize the structural components of this cantilevered staircase.
+Once structural work was complete work began to restore the historic finishes on the woodwork and walls of this space.
 Artisans in England are currently manufacturing a reproduction carpet runner for the stair.

 The historic image of the Grand Salon presented here was taken after 1890, the year of the founding of Belmont College, as evidenced by the banner hanging from the ceiling.
-The room embodied a variety of styles, being mainly colonial revival with touches of French rococo and Greek revival.
+The room embodied a variety of styles, being mainly classical with touches of Greek revival.
 In 2019, the faux marble floor, which had been covered by years of college-era oak flooring, was recreated bringing back a major design element to the room.

-As seen in the historic image the Grand Salon had a door which opened to the billiard room and sat opposite a window on the opposite side.
+As seen in the historic image the Grand Salon had a door which opened into the billiards room and sat opposite a window in the far wall.
 When both door and window were opened they allowed for a cross breeze into the Grand Salon in the days prior to air conditioning.
 This door has since been removed.
 During the college era, the Grand Salon’s ceiling was painted white.
-However, recent paint analysis work has revealed the ceiling to have originally been painted with a cloud design which will be replicated in the next few years.
+However, recent paint analysis work has revealed the ceiling to have originally been painted with a cloud design which will be replicated.

-This early school-era photo, found in a school year book, documents Ruth's movement around the Mansion.
+This early school-era photo, found in a school year book, documents the movement of Ruth Gleaning.
 During Adelicia's lifetime, as today, she sat in the Front Entry Hall.
 The statue was moved to the bay window of the Grand Salon sometime between 1898 and 1900.
 She would not be placed back at the entrance until 1990, as the process to restore the Mansion began.

 The bay window originally contained a large cast iron fountain.
-Set flush to the floor, this remarkable feature was unusual not only for its presence but for the engineering that implemented indoor plumbing necessary for it to function.
+Set flush to the floor, this remarkable feature was unusual not only for its presence but for the engineering that allowed for the indoor plumbing necessary for it to function.
 Indoor plumbing in domestic structures was available as early as 1811 but was still a rarity, and the use of such engineering for an indoor fountains was unusual in a domestic structure.